 Vespasian ruled for about ten years until his death in 79 A.D.
 Titus succeeded him, but only was Emperor for two years until the plague took his life.
 Domitian, who began Rome's second persecution against New Testament believers and who banished the apostle John to the isle of Patmos, reigned from 81 to 96.

 There are four emperors mentioned or specifically referred to in the New Testament.
 They are Augustus (Luke 2:1), Tiberius (Luke 3:1 - His death might have been by assassination), Claudius (Acts 18:2 - who was likely poisoned in 54 A.D.) and Nero (who is referenced in Philippians 4:22).
-It is under Nero that both the apostles Paul and Peter lost their lives.
+It is under Nero that both the apostles Paul and Peter lost their lives as martyrs.